John-Patrick-Narvasa/CodingJourney/_SchoolStuff/LogicalFramework.md

 4. Sketch or Pseudocode the desired outputs

-5. Comment the main structuring [intro, housekeeping, functionality, end task] (further abstractize using methods and classes)
+5. Comment the main structuring [intro, housekeeping, functionality, end task] (further abstraction using methods and classes)

 6. Sketch what key functionalities should be used on each logic